umeshraut2002/Cohort/DOM - Exercise/readme.md

-1️⃣1️⃣ Create a to-do list with "Add" and "Remove" options.✅ 1️⃣2️⃣ Make a div draggable using mouse events.✅ 1️⃣3️⃣ Create a simple modal popup (open/close on button click).✅ 1️⃣4️⃣ Make a basic form validation (check if all fields are filled).
-1️⃣5️⃣ Detect if a user is pressing a specific keyboard key.
+1️⃣1️⃣ Create a to-do list with "Add" and "Remove" options.✅ 1️⃣2️⃣ Make a div draggable using mouse events.✅ 1️⃣3️⃣ Create a simple modal popup (open/close on button click).✅ 1️⃣4️⃣ Make a basic form validation (check if all fields are filled).✅ 1️⃣5️⃣ Detect if a user is pressing a specific keyboard key.
 1️⃣6️⃣ Prevent default behavior of a form submission.
 1️⃣7️⃣ Create a tooltip that appears when hovering over a button.